 Tanzania, like many developing countries, suffers from corruption; so don’t be surprised if you’re asked for a payment to make something run smoother or to make a problem go away.
 Some travellers are averse to payi

 Tanzania is one of East Africa’s true gems.
 It’s a large, spacious, wilderness that holds some of Africa’s best natural wonders and friendliest people.
 But along with tourism (perhaps because of it) there comes a

 Stay safe with World Nomads travel safety alerts - follow us

 Tanzanian island of Zanzibar votes for unity gov't - Yahoo!
-News http://yhoo.it/9uFnH2 WN: Should make tourism safer.over 6 years ago
+News http://yhoo.it/9uFnH2 WN: Should make tourism safer.almost 7 years ago

 Recommended vaccinations for Zanzibar

 Diphtheria is a serious throat infection, which infects from person-to-person through the air.
 The vaccination should be less than 10 years old otherwise a booster is needed.